pydata/parallel-tutorial/README.md

 ## Student Goals

 Students will walk away with a high-level understanding of both parallel problems and how to reason about parallel computing frameworks.
 They will also walk away with hands-on experience using a variety of frameworks easily accessible from Python.

 ## Student Level

 Knowledge of Python and general familiarity with the Jupyter notebook are assumed.
 This is generally aimed at a beginning to intermediate audience.

 ## Outline

-For the first half, we will cover basic ideas and common patterns encountered when analyzing large data sets in parallel.
-We start by diving into a sequence of examples that require increasingly complex tools.
-From the most basic parallel API: map, we will cover some general asynchronous programming with Futures, and high level APIs for large data sets, such as Spark RDDs and Dask collections, and streaming patterns.
-For the second half, we focus on traits of particular parallel frameworks, including strategies for picking the right tool for your job.
-We will finish with some common challenges in parallel analysis, such as debugging parallel code when it goes wrong, as well as deployment and setup strategies.
+For the first half we cover basic ideas and common patterns in parallel computing, including embarrassingly parallel map, unstructured asynchronous submit, and large collections.

+For the second half we cover complications arising from distributed memory computing and exercise the lessons learned in the first section by running informative examples on provided clusters.

 - Part one
     - Parallel Map
     - Asynchronous Futures
     - High Level Datasets
-    - Streaming
 - Part two
     - Processes and Threads.
 The GIL, inter-worker communication, and contention.
-    - Latency and overhead.
-Batching, profiling.
-    - Communication mechanisms.
-Sockets, MPI, Disk, IPC.
-    - Stuff that gets in the way.
-Serialization, Native vs JVM, Setup, Resource Managers, Sample Configurations
-    - Debugging async and parallel code / Historical perspective
+    - Distributed deployment
+    - Cluster computing exercises

 ## Installation